 This bike is available in 2 frame sizes.
 The frame and fork is made of steel.
 This 21-speed bike uses a microSHIFT system for the drivetrain.
 Wheels are 700C and 35 mm tyres, while brakes are V-brakes.

-The Street retails for Rs 13000/- and you can read the full specifications on the Firefox Website.
+It retails for Rs 16500/- and you can find out more on the Suncross Website.

 Omo Hampi 700

 A single speed hybrid bicycle by Indian brand, Omo.

 The Hampi 700 has a steel frame and fork and it also comes equipped with mechanical discs.

 This bike is available in one frame size only and has 700c wheels with 35 mm tyres.
 It is a simple bike which should function without any troubles.

 The bike is sold at Rs 18324/-, which is significantly more than what is offered by the competition.
 You can read more about the Hampi 700 on the Omo Bikes Website.